KolbeWilliams/Machine-Learning/README.md

 # Machine-Learning
-These are some of the machine learning assignments that I have completed in Python.
-Some utilize built-in functions for optimal performance and others user fewer built-in functions to demonstrate how the algorithms work.
+These are some machine learning assignments that I have completed.
+Some utilize built-in functions and others user fewer built-in functions to demonstrate how the algorithms work.
+Some highlights include a project where I use machine learning to detect credit card fraud and an assignment where I use naive bayes to detect spam emails (HW7).